JoinTheAlliance/easycompletion/README.md

 # easycompletion

-Easy function calling using OpenAI's API.
-Handles a lot of the annoying boilerplate.
-Useful if you want a clean, validated response.
-Simple codebase, made after many hours of frustration with the various pitfalls and instabilities of the OpenAI API.
+Easy text completion and function calling using the OpenAI API.
+Also includes useful utilities for counting tokens, composing prompts and trimming them to fit within the token limit.

 <img src="resources/image.jpg">